 Due to the short pulse durations and the potential for strong focusing, optical pulses can be used for generating extremely high optical intensities even with moderate pulse energies.
 For example, a 10-fs pulse with only 10 mJ energy has a peak power of the order of 1 TW = 1000 GW, corresponding to the combined power of roughly 1000 large nuclear power stations.
-This power may be focused to spots only a few micrometers in diameter.
+This power may be easily focused to spots with a diameter of only a few micrometers.
 Therefore, amplified ultrashort pulses are very important for high-intensity physics, studying phenomena such as multi-photon ionization, high harmonic generation, or the generation of even shorter pulses with attosecond durations.

 Pulse propagation in media has many interesting aspects.
 The peak of a pulse in a transparent medium propagates with the group velocity, not the phase velocity.
 Dispersion can cause temporal broadening (or sometimes compression) of pulses.
 For high peak intensities, optical nonlinearities can strongly affect the pulse propagation; often they lead to pulse broadening, but strong nonlinear compression is also possible.

-See also: ultrashort pulses, double pulses, pulse duration, pulse energy, pulse repetition rate, carrier–envelope offset, spectral phase, pulse generation, pulse characterization, pulse propagation modeling, pulsed lasers, ultrafast lasers, mode-locked lasers, Q-switched lasers
+See also: pulse trains, ultrashort pulses, double pulses, pulse duration, pulse energy, pulse repetition rate, carrier–envelope offset, spectral phase, pulse generation, pulse characterization, pulse propagation modeling, pulsed lasers, ultrafast lasers, mode-locked lasers, Q-switched lasers

 and other articles in the category light pulses